Goods and Services Tax (GST) is one of the greatest indirect tax reforms of India. Before leaping into the concept of GST, let’s first understand the

 For instance, ABC Ltd, a manufacturer in Punjab supplies goods to XYZ Ltd, a wholesale dealer in Punjab for INR 2,00,00 @18% GST.
 XYZ Ltd further supplies these goods to PQR Ltd a retailer in Maharashtra for INR 2,50,000 @18% GST.
 Finally, PQR Ltd sells the goods at INR 2,70,000 to L, a consumer in Maharashtra.
 The following graphic depicts the working of dual GST model.

 6. Advantages of GST

 GST is undoubtedly one of the biggest tax reforms since India opened its gates to the world economy in 1991.
 It aims to create a unified market throughout the nation by subsuming multiple taxes and reducing tax compliance.
-However, despite having a number of advantages, GST comes with its own set of shortcomings.
+Thus, there are a lot of advantages of GST as an indirect tax.
+However, there are a number of disadvantages of GST too that make it challenging to implement the tax.